jamescherti/minimal-emacs.d/README.md

 ;;; FILENAME.el --- DESCRIPTION -*- no-byte-compile: t; lexical-binding: t; -*-
 ```

-(Replace `FILENAME.el` with the actual name and DESCRIPTION with a brief description of its purpose.)
+Replace `FILENAME.el` with the actual name and DESCRIPTION with a brief description of its purpose.

+*(If you remove `no-byte-compile: t;` from your headers, Emacs will compile them.
+However, if you choose to compile them, you may need to include `(require 'use-package)` at the top of `post-init.el` to ensure that all required `use-package` variables and functions are loaded.)*

 ## Customizations: UI (pre-early-init.el)